OsloMet-OceanLab/underwater_event_dataset/Docs/installation.md

-Use the follwing instructions to preapare your BlueROV2 and laptop for data collection or dataset playback
+Use the following instructions to prepare your BlueROV2 and laptop for data collection or dataset playback

 ### Content
 - [BlueROV2 Setup](#bluerov2)